 announced it would oppose any plans for an extra runway at

-Stansted (and it would also pose extra runways at Gatwick and
+Stansted (and it would also oppose extra runways at Gatwick and

 Connecting between Terminals